itislab/alpheus/README.md

 - Only one input can be a vector (i.e. contain one or more asterisks), others must be scalar.
 Reason for that are two unclear issues so far: (1) if there are two vector inputs, what is the joint input? is it cartaesian product of the two or just pairs with same indices? if the latter, how to order input items?
 (2) how to name outputs in this case?

+#### When to use vector operations

+You may wonder why not to create a method that enumerates needed files itself.
+You may and is adviced to do so in case you have lightwayt operation on many small files (e.g. image foramt conversion).
+Use Alpheus vector operations if your vector element processing is considerably heavy.

+As the Alpheus keeps track of readyness status of every vector element (file/dir that match the pattern with \*) it impose the overhead.
+On the other hand Alpheus will skip computation of up-to-date vector element and process only those vector elements that require (re)computation.
+This can help as a checkpoint in case of continueing of interrupted computation.

 ### Using external storage for artefacts